How many solar panels do I need for my home in 2020 is a very common question that is asked by many prospective solar panel homeowners.

 - Find the number of solar panels

 These are very basic estimates.
 They certainly give you a ballpark figure, but to really answer the question of “how many solar panels do I need?” you will have to reach out to professional installers.
-A great first step is to enter your zip code below to get a free estimate from a solar pro in our trusted marketplace.
+A great first step is to enter your zip code below to get a free estimate from a solar pro.